 5. Feraidoon Sandwich

-This popular sandwich shop is commonly referred to by a very unflattering name (which shall remain unused here).
+This popular sandwich shop is commonly referred by a very unflattering name (which shall remain unused here).
 They serve a typical set of warm and cold sandwiches including chicken, steak and tongue.
 It is particularly famous for its large cut fries which are fantastic.
-The shop is located at the bottom of Eshgyar Street (aka Niloufar) near Khoramshahr Avenue and is instantly recognizable from its old signboard.
+The shop is situated at the bottom of Eshgyar Street (aka Niloufar) near Khoramshahr Avenue and is instantly recognizable from its old signboard.

 6. Dizisara (Iranshahr)

 Believed by many people to be the best place in Tehran for the traditional abgoosht (stewed meat), this restaurant is a place where people from all walks of life come together for a hearty meal in traditional settings.
 The service is at ligtht speed in order to tackle the constant queue of customers outside.
-A particularly charming place to visit for non-Iranians.
-Dizisara is located in Azarshahr Street between Iranshahr Street and Gharani Street.
+A specially charming place to visit for non-Iranians.
+Dizisara is situated in Azarshahr Street between Iranshahr Street and Gharani Street.

 7. Dizi in Takhti Square

 No one is quite sure what this place is called and no one bothers to ask.
-All you have to say is "Dizi in Takhti square" and it becomes clear.
+All you have to say is “Dizi in Takhti square” and it becomes clear.
 This restaurant operates for only a few hours during lunch.
 Before lunch the dizi is still cooking and by around 2.00pm they are sold out.
-The demand is wonderful so you have to go early.
+The demand is tremendous so you have to go early.
 The exact location is on Vatani Street below a huge car dealer.